Ghost-Mechanic/480_group_project/README.md

 This project uses a shared MySQL database dump so everyone on the team has the same dataset without needing to run the Python script.

-You only need to import the file:

-full_database.sql

 Follow the steps below.

 Install the MySQL extension in VS Code